 In 1936, the groundbreaking Group Theater was spending the summer in suburban Nichols.
 Their production of Waiting for Lefty by Clifford Odets was banned by officials in Bridgeport, despite a very successful debut in New York.
 Lefty is a series of vignettes told by unionized taxi drivers who are anticipating the arrival of their leader.
 Each man has faced a moral dilemma, sparked by economic or political factors, that have brought them together in the taxi cab union hall.
 To show the absurdity of the ban, the Bridgeport Sunday Herald reprinted the entire play in its pages.

 The Federal Theater Project, created by Roosevelt’s New Deal, provided jobs and popular entertainment during the Great Depression.
 Many of the plays focused on the social problems of the day.
-Writer Upton Sinclair’s dramatization of his novel It Can’t Happen Here played simultaneously in Hartford and Bridgeport.
+Writer Sinclair Lewis’s dramatization of his novel It Can’t Happen Here played simultaneously in Hartford and Bridgeport.
 The plot focuses on the possibility of fascism taking hold in this country in a distinctly American form.
 The cast included local Bridgeport actors and stagehands who depended on the government project to earn a living.

 Macbeth (“the Scottish play”) is one of Shakespeare’s best-known works.
 In the hands of 21-year old Orson Welles, the daring production was, as a New York Times critic wrote, a drama that “overwhelms you with its fury and its phantom splendor.”
 Welles employed an all-African American cast, and moved the action from Scotland to Haiti.
 Macbeth played in only a handful of cities, including Bridgeport in July, 1936.